abs711/The-way-of-the-future/README.md

 'cvSave_v5_kinematics_and_vision.m' generates the same and also saves the id of synchronized vision frames.

 Please refer to the visualizations below to verify the synchronization of Vision and Kinematics streams.
-These can be generated using the script 'custom_humanoid.m' in /Visualizations/
+These can be generated using the script 'custom_humanoid.m' in the Visualizations directory